2x 3 X 3 2

 Mathematical Exploration: Beyond Simple Multiplication

 At its core, "2 x 3 x 3 x 2" is a straightforward multiplication problem.
-The calculation is simple: 2 multiplied by 3, resulting in 6; then 6 multiplied by 3, yielding 18; and finally, 18 multiplied by 2, giving the final answer of 36.
+Now, the calculation is simple: 2 multiplied by 3, resulting in 6; then 6 multiplied by 3, yielding 18; and finally, 18 multiplied by 2, giving the final answer of 36.
 But this elementary calculation is merely the starting point of our exploration.

 Factorization and Prime Numbers